mp-231 - mp-231 - Medical Policies

 Repeat fetal echocardiography is considered not medically necessary when done for an indication not listed above.

-Fetal magnetocardiography is considered not medically necessary and investigational in all situations.
+Fetal magnetocardiography is considered investigational in all situations.

 DESCRIPTION OF PROCEDURE OR SERVICE: